Tadzesi/Carpool/README.md

 Here's why:
 * API side is most important, so I focused on this part.
-* Project requirement was prepare full application
+* Project requirement was to prepare I full application with FE (Vue) and BE (.NET API)

-Application is not fully working, but this is a great example how API should me propperly writen.
+Application is not fully working, but this is a example how API should be properly writen and tested by xUnit.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>